-As at 31 December 2022 and 2021, trade receivables were not pledged as a security for the Group's borrowings.
+As at 31 December 2023 and 2022, trade receivables were not pledged as a security for the Group's borrowings.

 Movement in expected credit losses is disclosed in Note 36.
-As at 31 December 2022 and 2021, the allowance for impairment of trade accounts receivable included USD 362 thousand and USD 299 thousand, respectively, of the allowance that was determined individually in respect of debtors with significant financial difficulties or with estimated high probability of their insolvency.
+As at 31 December 2022, the allowance for impairment of trade accounts receivable included USD 362 thousand of the allowance that was determined individually in respect of debtors with significant financial difficulties or with estimated high probability of their insolvency (31 December 2023: nil).
 An impaired trade account receivable is written off against the allowance when there is no reasonable expectation of recovering the contractual cash flows.
 Trade receivables are non-interest bearing and are generally collected within a three-month term.

-As at 31 December 2022 and 2021, 65% and 57% of trade accounts receivable, respectively, were due from twenty major customers.
+As at 31 December 2023 and 2022, 60% and 65% of trade accounts receivable, respectively, were due from twenty major customers.